First Battle of Przasnysz

-First Battle of Przasnysz was a battle between Imperial German Army and Russian troops which took place between 7–28 February 1915, on the Eastern Front during World War I.
+The First Battle of Przasnysz was fought between the Imperial German Army and the Imperial Russian troops.
+It took place between 7 and 28 February 1915, on the Eastern Front during World War I.

 Background

 At a time when German troops were gathering in the north of East Prussia to strike at the Russian 10th Army, the Russian command planned to launch an offensive within Germany from the Narew River by the forces of the 1st and newly formed 12th Armies.
 The concentration of the 1st Guards and 4th Siberian Army Corps was to be covered by the cavalry of the 1st Army from the northern bank of the Narew (4th Don Cossack, 4th, 6th and 15th cavalry divisions, 1st and 4th Cavalry Brigades).
 During 2–4, February 1915, the Russian cavalry had clashes with parts of the Landsturm, after which it was concluded that the enemy forces were weak in the future main direction of attack.

 At this time, the command of the German 9th Army, having received the task of ensuring an offensive in Mazury from the southern flank (the arrival of new Russian corps became known), reinforced the Graudenz and Thorn corps with a group of artillery general Fritz von Scholz and the 1st Guards Reserve Division.
 On 10 February, an army group of artillery general Max von Gallwitz (93 battalions, 64 squadrons) was formed from these troops, which received from the Supreme Commander of All German Forces in the East, Field Marshal Paul von Hindenburg, the task of going on the offensive to pin down Russian forces on the southern border of East Prussia.
 On 11 February, Hindenburg ordered the commander of the 8th Army, Otto von Below, to allocate at least a corps for active operations on Shchuchyn and Grajewo.
 The detachment included the 1st Landwehr Division, the 5th Guards Infantry and the 6th Reserve Division.

 On the same day, 11 February, the chief of the staff of the North-Western Front, Nikolai Ruzsky, issued a directive on the transition to the offensive by the forces of the 10th and 12th Armies.
 However, the 10th Army was unable to advance, as it hastily retreated from the borders of East Prussia, and for the 12th Army, the time for going on the offensive was linked to the time of the full concentration of its corps.